Go back

 The Mustang Tiji Festival Trek is a unique and culturally immersive trekking experience that combines the awe-inspiring landscapes of the Mustang region with the opportunity to witness one of Nepal's most significant religious festivals.
 The Tiji Festival is celebrated in the Upper Mustang region, particularly in the ancient walled city of Lo Manthang, and marks an important occasion in the Tibetan Buddhist tradition.
 The festival, which usually takes place in May, is a celebration of the victory of good over evil, symbolized through a series of elaborate rituals, dances, and prayers.
 It is believed to represent the story of a deity, Dorje Jono, who fights against the forces of evil to save the people of Mustang.

 Trekking through the Mustang region during the Tiji Festival offers a rare opportunity to experience a blend of dramatic landscapes and rich culture.
-The trail leads you through the dramatic arid terrain and cliff-side villages of Mustang, where you’ll pass through ancient monasteries, caves, and the stunning landscape of the Kali Gandaki River valley.
-As you approach Lo Manthang, the region’s distinct Tibetan influence becomes increasingly apparent, with its monasteries, Tibetan architecture, and unique way of life.
-Trekking to this remote and sacred region while the Tiji Festival is underway creates a truly once-in-a-lifetime experience, where you can witness sacred ceremonies and dances performed by monks dressed in traditional costumes, accompanied by vibrant prayers and music.
+The trail leads you through dramatic arid terrain and cliff-side villages of Mustang, where you’ll pass ancient monasteries, mysterious caves, and the stunning landscape of the Kali Gandaki Valley Trek.
+As you approach Lo Manthang, the region’s distinct Tibetan influence becomes increasingly apparent, with centuries-old monasteries, traditional Tibetan architecture, and a preserved way of life similar to the Upper Mustang Trek.
+Trekking to this remote and sacred region while the Tiji Festival is underway creates a once-in-a-lifetime experience, allowing you to witness sacred ceremonies and masked dances performed by monks in traditional attire, accompanied by powerful prayers and ritual music.

 Mustang Tiji Festival Trekking Permits